Understanding Legionella

 Common Mistakes

-• Infrequent temperature testing or poor documentation
+• Infrequent temperature monitoring

-• Lack of staff training and awareness
+• Lack of staff awareness and training

 There is another way!